 Even if your writing isn’t personal, your desk, floors, and even your walls belong to your research, notes, and your ideas.

-Those who want to improve their writing value clear space.
+Those who want to improve their writing put in the work

 The American novelist John Cheever wrote most of his best works alone in a basement in New York wearing just a pair of boxers.

 The British children’s author Roald Dahl wrote much of his work in a shed dedicated solely to writing at the back of his garden.